jpratt2/CucumberTemplateJava/README.md

 ----

-To run a special list of scenarios from the command line, add a before the Scenario.
+To run a special list of scenarios from the command line, add a @tag before the Scenario.

     @special
     Scenario: test